Mohkabir/Shopping-store/README.md

 cd into this project directory

-go to your command promp or terminal and run npm init
+go to your command promp or terminal and run npm install

 then run npm start.